-With millions of people suffering with bone diseases like osteoporosis, osteoarthritis and other debilitating conditions, our bones need help.
+With millions of people suffering from bone diseases like osteoporosis, osteoarthritis and other debilitating conditions, our bones need help.

 But, taking isolated vitamin and mineral supplements like vitamin D and calcium, don’t actually support the health of our bones (or our body) in the long run.

 By now, I’m sure you’ve all read the latest medical science about calcium supplements promoting calcification of the soft tissue and contributing to higher rates of breast cancer, heart attack, hypothyroidism, kidney stones, gallstones, and type II diabetes.

 If you’re currently taking calcium supplements, do your body a favor and stop!